Get Legal Help from a Broker Fraud Lawyer With a Reputation for Recovery.

 The average arbitration case through FINRA takes approximately 16 months from filing a claim to reaching a decision.
 If the decision goes in your favor, the broker/brokerage firm who committed the fraud will be ordered to pay you compensation within 30 days.
 If your case can be settled, it usually takes around 12 months.
 Cases that go to civil court can take much longer to be resolved because of the appeals process.
 Even if a judge decides in your favor, if the broker and their firm file appeals, it could potentially take years to get recovery of your money.

 “Matthew Wolper is the consummate attorney who showcased his knowledge, legal skills and client dedication while representing my interests.
 His unfaltering attentiveness and expertise were evident from the start, and we’re further displayed throughout our successful lawyer/client relationship.
-I would not hesitate to highly recommend the Wolper Law Firm.” – Barton H.
+I would not hesitate to highly recommend the Wolper Law Firm, P.A..” – Barton H.

 Exercise Diligence to Help Stop Broker Fraud

 In many cases, more than one firm services an individual investor’s account.
 For example, one firm may deal directly with investors, provide advice, and take trade orders, while another firm will execute those trades on the market.
 Each step in a financial transaction is an opportunity for someone to commit fraud.
 Unscrupulous firms and their brokers can collude together to steal investors’ money, or they can act alone.
 But they all depend on concealing their actions.

 The diligent investor is the enemy of the fraudulent broker.
 Careful recordkeeping is the best protection against fraud.

 Investors should obtain statements from all firms that service their accounts and read them carefully.
 FINRA advises that statements may have subtle telltale signs that they have been doctored to conceal fraud.